2016 Southeastern Louisiana Lions football team

 The 2016 Southeastern Louisiana Lions football team represented Southeastern Louisiana University in the 2016 NCAA Division I FCS football season.
 The Lions were led by fifth-year head coach Ron Roberts and played their home games at Strawberry Stadium.
 They were a member of the Southland Conference.
 They finished the season 7–4, 7–2 in Southland play to finish in third place.

-Previous season

-The Lions finished the season 4–7, 3–6 in Southland play to finish in a three-way tie for eighth place.